2 Things You Need to Know About Injury Settlements

 Separate the Myths From the Facts

-Don’t fall for any common misconceptions that could make you anxious to rush the personal injury settlements process.
+Don’t fall for any common misconceptions that could make you anxious to rush the process and not reach a higher settlement.

 - Myth: Retainer fee is required in order to obtain a good attorney.

-Busted: No reputable attorney requires a retainer fee in order to represent clients in personal injury settlements.
+Busted: No reputable attorney requires a retainer fee in order to represent clients in personal injury cases.
 In most cases, the attorney gets paid only after the case is completed.

 - Myth: Most personal injury cases wind up in court.

 Busted: As noted above, only about 2 to 5 percent get that far.
-Most personal injury settlements are agreed upon out of court.
+Most settlements in personal injury cases are agreed upon out of court.

 - Myth: Personal injury cases can take years to settle.